 Preheat oven to 325°.

-Combine coconut, sugar and flour.
-Stir in egg whites, almonds, and both extracts.
+Combine coconut, sugar, flour, and almonds.
+Stir in egg whites and both extracts.

 From rounded tablespoons, form balls and place 2" apart on parchment lined or greased cookie sheets.